Maesllwyn House is a Grade II listed building in the Wrexham local planning authority area, Wales. First listed on 16 November 1962. House.

 Description

-Set back against the L gable end is a double garage, above which is a replacement 2-light attic window in an earlier opening.
-The 3-window rear of the house has sawtooth eaves.
-On the R side are replacement windows under original segmental-headed openings.
-In the centre is an inserted stair window, and on the L side are enlarged windows in both storeys.
-An outshut, with a further flat-roof projection, has been added to the rear of the wing.
+To the right side, there is a 1-storey extension with dentil eaves, a slate roof, a brick end stack, and a 3-light window similar to those on the main house.
+The right gable end of the main house features two inserted attic casements.
+A double garage is set back against the left gable end, which has a replacement 2-light attic window in an earlier opening.
+The rear of the house has three windows and sawtooth eaves.
+On the right side, there are replacement windows under original segmental-headed openings, a central inserted stair window, and enlarged windows on the left side in both storeys.
+An outshut with a flat-roof projection has been added to the rear of the wing.

-The original entrance, now in the porch, has a moulded wooden surround.
-The house has a double-depth plan, comprising traditional hall and parlour to the front, and service rooms and stair behind.
-The hall on the R side has a fireplace with timber lintel and retains an ovolo-moulded spine beam with a big ogee stop.
-Parlour and service room on the L side both have chamfered spine beams, and original panelled doors with iron hinges.
+The original entrance, now located in the porch, has a moulded wooden surround.
+The house has a double-depth plan, consisting of a traditional hall and parlour at the front, with service rooms and a stair located behind.
+The hall on the right side features a fireplace with a timber lintel and retains an ovolo-moulded spine beam with a large ogee stop.
+The parlour and service room on the left side both have chamfered spine beams and original panelled doors with iron hinges.
 The central full-height dog-leg stair has lost its original balusters and newels.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.